m4sterbunny/rtd-gcp-cloud/source/pages/api.rst

 	When you make requests using cloud shell, you are interacting with the SDK that Google has set up to make interacting with their APIs simpler.

 ##############
 Enabling APIs
 ##############

-Programatic access of GCP's services is available through their API services.
-From creating a VM, to a Cloud Storage bucket- you are using API functions in the background.
+GCP's services are available through their API services.
+From creating a VM, to a Cloud Storage bucket — you are using API functions in the background.

-.. topic:: Enable APIs
+.. topic:: Enable APIs in the GCP

 	GCP > APIs & Services